wanghaisheng/responsive-landing-page-starter/content/blog/en/recieve-sms-messages-with-asp-net-mvc-framework-dr.md

 ---
 title: How to Receive SMS Messages with ASP.NET MVC Framework
-description: This tutorial explains how to receive SMS messages with ASP.NET MVC using Nexmo's C# Client Library.
+description: This tutorial explains how to receive SMS messages with ASP.NET MVC using Vonage's C# Client Library.
 thumbnail: /content/blog/recieve-sms-messages-with-asp-net-mvc-framework-dr/sms-receive.png
 author: sidharth-sharma
 published: true